gerdjunisben/xv6/README_HW1.txt

         The produce() Function:

         The produce function will be called when a mouse interrupt occurs.
 We first would check if the buffer is full.
-In that case, our function will just discard the packet and return.
-        If not, the packet would be stored at the buffer with the following line whose purpose is to maintain a circular buffer:

-            msBuffer.buffer[(msBuffer.producerIndex++) % msBuffer.n] = msg;

-        Finally, the produce() function would wake-up the consumer process by releaseing the sleepLock in the msBuffer struct.
+In that case, our function will "flush" the buffer by reseting index and size variables.
+To maintain a circular buffer, each time the producer index reaches the maximum size, it is reset to 0.
+Then, it will write the received mouse packet to the buffer at the producerIndex position.
+Finally, the produce() function would wake-up the consumer process when at least 3 bytes of data have been written to the buffer by releaseing the sleepLock in the msBuffer struct.

         After some testing, we realized that the packets where missaligned.
 To fix it we did the following:
             - We noticed that some ACK packets on startup were being processed by the produce function, causing